The MPhil course is a two-year degree which enables candidates to develop their interests in even greater depth than the MSt.

 Spread over six terms of study, the MPhil consists of five compulsory components: three Special Subjects (taught in the first (Michaelmas), second (Hilary), and fourth (Michaelmas, year two) term, respectively; one seminar chosen from the list of Methods of Criticism or Scholarship seminars (taught across the first and second term); and a dissertation which is written in the second year of study.

-Full guidance on how to apply, application deadlines, and entry requirements can be found on the central admissions pages of the University website.
+Full guidance on how to apply, application deadlines, and entry requirements can be found on the central admissions pages and application guide pages of the University website.

 Course Content